The Circle Map depicts an organization and its workflow, transparently identifying roles, responsibilities and commitments.

-Circle types correspond with the patterns explained in Agile Lean Leadership but provide enough flexibility to accurately define all forms of organization.
+Circle types correspond with the framework Agile Lean Leadership but provide enough flexibility to define all organization forms accurately.
 Circle types include:

 Primary Circle – This is where the work happens.
-Examples might include an internal Circle doing software development, or one on periphery handling customer support.
+Examples might include an inner Circle doing software development or one on periphery handling customer support.

 Customer Circle – These Circles allow the customer to engage fully with the process, where appropriate, as Agemba users.